pantheon-systems/documentation/source/content/guides/sso/01-introduction.md

 permalink: docs/guides/sso
 ---

-Single sign-on (SSO) allows you to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.
+Single sign-on (SSO) allows you to authenticate against your Identity Provider (IdP) when logging into Pantheon.

 Pantheon’s flexible infrastructure does not restrict protocols or ports used for communication.
 There are also no outbound restrictions for traffic from Pantheon to external services.